racharahul/My_Portfolio_3D/README.md

 ## Recent Updates

+### August 2025 Updates
+- Redesigned Home page with a more personal touch:
+  - Implemented a full-width hero section with profile image as background
+  - Added an overlay with gradient for better text readability
+  - Created a prominent "Hey!
+I'm Rahul" greeting with teal accent
+  - Added a concise tagline describing professional focus
+  - Maintained the call-to-action button within the new design
+- Refined About Me page design:
+  - Removed card-like container for a more seamless integration with the page background
+  - Maintained the two-column layout with profile image and text content
+  - Eliminated borders, box-shadows, and separate background colors
+  - Increased spacing between columns for better visual balance
+  - Preserved all existing content including introduction, philosophy, skills list, and CTA button

 ### July 2025 Updates
 - Fixed Vercel build failure (error code 126):
   - Added missing `manifest.json` and `favicon.ico` files to the public directory